phiwyc/MorphesHTML/README.md

 # MorphesHTML
-A new language for DOM
+A new grammer for HTML

-### This project is still under development...

 Don't like the grammer of HTML?
 You could try MorphesHTML...